MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 |2007-12-20 07:50:00.0000000|2007-12-20 07:53:00.0000000|00:03:00|Thunderstorm Wind|MISSISSIPPI|
 |2007-12-30 16:00:00.0000000|2007-12-30 16:05:00.0000000|00:05:00|Thunderstorm Wind|GEORGIA|

-It's possible to reuse a column name and assign a calculation result to the same column.
+It is possible to reuse a column name and assign a calculation result to the same column.

 Example: